The carbon footprint of proposed $\rm e^+e^-$ Higgs factories: Carbon footprint per physics outcome

 As this point, it is important to ask whether or not the instantaneous power and the annual energy consumption are relevant measures for the environmental impact of a given factory.
 Maybe not!
 Take for example a car factory that produces 1000 (electric) cars per year, consuming energy $E_1$, and a second factory producing 10,000 such cars every year with twice the total energy $E_2 (=2E_1)$.
 If an environment-aware firm wants to buy 5,000 cars, they will naturally choose the second factory, which can produce these cars with five times less energy, not to mention the additional bonus that the totality of the cars will be delivered ten times quicker.
 Therefore, one concludes that to meet the client's demands of a given number of cars, the latter factory is five times more environmental-friendly than the former, in spite of its twice larger annual energy consumption.
 The same is true for a Higgs factory: given that the physics outcome depends on the total number of Higgs bosons produced, a Higgs factory must be judged by its ability to produce Higgs bosons, and in particular by the energy needed to produce each Higgs boson, if the environmental impact is of any concern.

-The total number of Higgs bosons produced and the time needed to produce them, as expected in the current operation model of each of the five Higgs factories, is shown in Table~\ref{tab:Higgs}.
-The last row displays the energy consumption per Higgs boson produced, as obtained from these figures and the last row of Table~\ref{tab:power}.
-The FCC-ee is, by a large factor, the most energy-efficient Higgs factory project, with 3\,MWh/Higgs: this observation validates the third proposition.
+The number of Higgs bosons and the time needed to produce them, as expected in the current operation models of the five Higgs factories, are shown in Table~\ref{tab:Higgs}.
+The last row displays the energy consumption per Higgs boson as obtained by combining these figures with the last row of Table~\ref{tab:power}.
+The FCC-ee is the most energy-efficient Higgs factory, with 3\,MWh/Higgs: this observation validates the third proposition above.

 The baseline FCC-ee operation model has so far included only two interaction points (IP), but the collider layout was recently modified to be compatible with the operation of up to four detectors~\cite{Bernardi:2022hny}.
 The total number of Higgs bosons expected to be produced at these four IPs is expected to be up to 1.7 times larger than that produced at two IPs, thus reducing the energy consumption per Higgs boson to less than 1.8\,MWh/Higgs.
 As a Higgs factory, {\bf FCC-ee with four IPs would therefore be one order-of-magnitude more energy-efficient than ILC or $\bf C^3$}, for example.